apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.

+    Jumpers: Nothing special.
+Use the default base board jumper settings.

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.